odrodrig/BlueSocksStarter/README.md

 ###1.
 Deployment
 1. This tool requires a Bluemix account so you will need to either create one or log in with your existing account.
 2. Start by creating a unique name for your application.
-You can do this by adding your initials at the begining of the application name.
+You can do this by adding your initials at the beginning of the application name.
 For example, if my name is John Smith, I'd use jsBluesocks
 3. Verify that you are deploying to your organization and space.
 Dev is the default space.
 4. If everything is correct, click Deploy.